dhruvagrawal1080/Cursor-CLI/README.md

    ```

 3. **Set up your environment variables:**
-   -Create a `.env` file in the project root with your LLM API keys:
+   - Create a `.env` file in the project root with your LLM API keys:
      ```env
      GOOGLE_API_KEY=your_api_key
      ```